vukasinzi/chat-app/README.md

-server and multiple clients.
+A simple real-time chat application consisting of a server and multiple clients.
 Each client is a WPF-based Windows desktop application that connects to the server over TCP sockets to send and receive chat messages asynchronously.
 Communication is handled using low-level sockets, enabling real-time message delivery while keeping the UI responsive.

 The client interface displays the message history and provides an input field with a Send button for composing messages.
 Incoming messages are received and rendered in real time without polling or refresh actions.